skienzmatishun/rippreport/content/p/pedaling-backwards/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Council President Jack Burrell and his coalition forced a multi-million dollar legal settlement on taxpayers while misrepresenting the deal as a park purchase.
+  Court papers and municipal contracts expose a calculated scheme to cover up a disastrous lawsuit loss with a fancy bike trail proposal.
+Discover how local officials turned a total courtroom failure into a costly public victory parade.
 ---
 The Fairhope City Council is in full re-election mode, for 2020, and are trying desperately to accomplish anything they can claim for a victory.
 So far, going on three years, they have yet to produce anything they can claim as a major accomplishment.